fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Get-AzureRmSiteRecoveryNetworkMapping.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSiteRecoveryNetworkMapping** cmdlet gets information about azure_2 Site Recovery network mappings for the current Site Recovery vault.
+The **Get-AzureRmSiteRecoveryNetworkMapping** cmdlet gets information about Azure Site Recovery network mappings for the current Site Recovery vault.

 ## EXAMPLES